globe-and-citizen/.github/profile/README.md

 * Globe & Citizen (the company) is about pioneering a globally distributed partnership model to replace the traditional, centralized, corporate business model.

 Recognizing the sensitivity of information, before collecting it, Globe & Citizen sanitizes and anonymizes all user data through an open source system called Layer8.
-By offereing up aggregated public statistics and open sourcing the analysis, we empower users to make their own decisions about what is truth.
+By offering up aggregated public statistics and open sourcing the analysis, we empower users to make their own decisions about what is truth.